Gaara25/projet_web_steam/README_EN.md

   php bin/console make:security:form-login
   ```

-- Command to create a listener that modifies `_locale` to change the language based on user preference:
+- Command to create a listener to modify `_locale` for changing the language based on user preference:
   ```bash
   php bin/console make:listener
   ```